-Los Angeles universities quarantine more than 900 after measles exposure
+Over 1,000 quarantined in measles scare at Los Angeles universities

-By Friday afternoon, two days after Los Angeles County ordered the precautions, about 200 of those affected had been cleared to return after proving their immunity to the disease, through either medical records or tests, school officials said.
+By Friday afternoon, two days after Los Angeles County ordered the precautions, about 325 of those affected had been cleared to return after proving their immunity to the disease, through either medical records or tests, health officials said.

-The action at the University of University of California, Los Angeles, and California State University, Los Angeles — which together have more than 65,000 students — reflected the seriousness with which public health officials are taking the nation's outbreak.
+The action at the University of California, Los Angeles, and California State University, Los Angeles — which together have more than 65,000 students — reflected the seriousness with which public health officials are taking the nation’s outbreak.

-Those under the quarantine were instructed to stay at home and avoid contact with others, though it wasn't clear how those orders might be enforced or what penalties violators might face.

-"Measles actually kills people.
-So we have to take that really seriously," said Dr. Armand Dorian, chief medical officer at USC Verdugo Hills Hospital.
+"Measles actually kills people, so we have to take that really seriously," said Dr. Armand Dorian, chief medical officer at USC Verdugo Hills Hospital.

+Those under the quarantine were instructed to stay at home and avoid contact with others.
+They also were barred from traveling by public transportation, including planes, trains, buses or taxis.
+If they must travel for an emergency, they were told to notify public health officials first.

+"This is a legally binding order," the county's public health director, Dr. Barbara Ferrer, told reporters.

 The number of measles cases in the U.S. has climbed to nearly 700 this year, including five in Los Angeles County and 38 altogether in California.
 The surge is blamed largely on parents not getting their children vaccinated because of misinformation about the supposed dangers.

-Cal State-LA reported 656 students and staff still under quarantine, while UCLA said it had fewer than 50.
+Cal State-LA reported 875 students, staff, faculty and visitors were placed under quarantine after possibly being exposed to measles earlier this month.
+About 250 had been cleared by Friday after proving they are immune to the disease.

+At UCLA, 129 students and faculty were quarantined.
+All but 46 had been cleared by Friday.

-Call State-LA is primarily a commuter school, while many UCLA students live on campus.
+Cal State-LA is primarily a commuter school, while many UCLA students live on campus.
 Some UCLA students were provided a quarantine area to stay in, university officials said, though they gave no details.
 Only one person remained there Friday.

 Those covered by the quarantine were singled out based on their possible exposure to either an infected UCLA student who had attended classes in two buildings on three days earlier this month, or a person with measles who visited a Cal State-LA library on April 11, officials said.